Last Updated: May 30, 2021 (1A/1D promo found).

 Summary – what we learn from promos

-A small number of lacquers were responsible for generating mono and stereo promos, manufactured in one plant, thought to be Bridgeport CT.
+A small number of lacquers were responsible for generating mono and stereo promos, said to be manufactured in one plant, Bridgeport CT (WB New York, based on characteristics of centre label typesetting) though contradicted by local jacket manufacture codes accompanying promos.

 All KoB promos are pre 11/59 (have Side 2 track-list error) with matrix code letter 1D or higher.
-None were found 1A,1B or 1C, ( which are found on the commercial release).
+None were found 1A,1B or 1C, ( which are found only on the commercial release).

 A lacquer includes Side 1 and Side 2.
 A limited number of lacquers/ stampers were used in pressing promos, Side 1 and Side 2 were drawn mostly from different pairings,

-There must be a mechanical reason why they are offset mirrored pairs (Side 1 stamper from one lacquer, side 2 stamper from another lacquer) and not symmetrical pairs (e.g.1E/1E), possibly to run two presses simultaneously, or to ensure metal sets from each lacquer wear equally, but that is for another day.
+There must be a mechanical reason why they are mostly though not always offset mirrored pairs (Side 1 stamper from one lacquer, side 2 stamper from another lacquer) and not symmetrical pairs (e.g.1E/1E), possibly to run two presses simultaneously, or to ensure metal sets from each lacquer wear equally, but that is for another day.

 AUGUST 1959: first commercial release

 Most auction copies have the corrected Side 2 label, but some sellers claim theirs is an original first pressing, simply because it is a Six-Eye label.
 One even declared it was the first pressing because the matrix suffix started with a 1 (simply original tape mix, like all).

 Early vs later pressing – Side 2 track list error